sam-glad/clm/README.md

 Craigmonster

 Craigmonster is a web app which saves Craigslist searches (associated with users who register through Devise) and runs them daily, at randomized times, as background jobs, thanks to Sidekiq and Sidetiq.
-Unfortunately, it does not work in production due to Craigslist's having blocked Heroku's IP address, though it works quite well in development.
+Unfortunately, it does not work in production due to Craigslist's having caught on to Heroku's popularity for CL scraping sites, though it works quite well in development.
 With this in mind, I aim to package a version of this which users will be able to run on their own machines.
 This will be the goal for after I have polished up the last features of Craigmonster.

 The following features are planned for the near future:
 -A feedback link through which users will be able to report bugs or send other comments to myself through the website (via ActionMailer)